How to File an Injury Claim if You Got Hit in a Police Pursuit

 It is also important to consider whether you are insured for such an eventuality.
 Your vehicle insurance may be the best way to recover the injury treatment and car repair expenses costs.

-There is a time limit for how long you can file a personal injury claim.
-In most states, this is three years from the day of the injury.
-There is a 2-year Statute of Limitations in Texas, meaning that, in most instances, you have to file a claim for compensation within 24 months from the accident date.
+There is a time limit for how long you can file a personal injury claim which varies by state.
+In most states, this is between two to three years from the day of the injury.
+There is a 2-year statute of limitations for personal injury claims in Texas, meaning that, in most instances, you have to file a claim for compensation within 24 months from the accident date.

 Do not make the mistake many police negligence victims make: that filing a claim is too expensive and demanding that it may not be worth it.
 Do not make any firm decisions before talking to a lawyer.